RamonaTipton/Project1-NewMexico/README.md

 I did not have any bugs that I found in my testing.
 The only issue is the HTMl formattng that I mentioned above.
 This does not seem to affect the site.

 ## Deployment

+1. Log into GitHub;
+2. Select "Pages" in the **Code and Automation** section on the left sidebar
+3. Set source to _Deploy from branch_
+4. Select _Main branch_
+5. Set folder to _/(root)_
+6. Click _Save_
+7. Deployed pages will appear on the right sidebar under **Deployments**
+8. Click URL to view deployed site

+Live link can be found here: <https://ramonatipton.github.io/Project1-NewMexico/>

+## Credits

+The following are the sites and resources used to create this site:

+- ### Google Fonts - used to obtain fonts for Header and body
+- ### Tiny.png - photo optimisation site to compress photos
+- ### Adobe AI - used to create logo
+- ### Adobe Photoshop - used to format photos for optimisation
+- ### Adobe Stock Photos - Used for photos on on the site
+- ### Unsplash - Used for photos on the site
+- ### W3 Schools - used for guides in how to create a timeline and also for css styling guidance, and media queries
+- ### Wikipedia - used for history and places to collate facts in order to provide information.
+Please note that all copy is written by me and sources used for information only.
+Text has not been copied for the purpose of this site.
+- ### favicon.io - Favicon generator
+- ### CSS-Tricks - Flexbox guide
+- ### Code Institute - Love Running tutorial to assist in setting up site structure. and basic CSS styles
+- ### Trip Advisor - used for things to do section on visting page
+- ### Font Awesome - used for hamburger icon for mobiles.